IE-555/hw7-api-Ashwin4142/README.md

     goalsDiff.append(persons['api']['standings'][0][i]['goalsDiff'])
 ```
 The data extracted in the previous steps are used to visualize it
-For the first part of visualization, we show the dominance of the top team using the following graphs:
+For the first part of visualization, we show how liverpool dominated the season using the following graphs:
 ```
 #PLOT 1
 width = 0.35       # the width of the bars